Robin Smith (cricketer): Prominence

-His highest test score, 175 against the West Indies in Antigua, was made as England replied to Brian Lara's record-breaking innings of 375.
+Smith's highest test score, 175 against the West Indies in Antigua, was made as England replied to Brian Lara's record-breaking innings of 375.
 Despite his domination of fast, aggressive bowling, Smith suffered from a well-publicised vulnerability to slower bowlers.
 Although as ever he performed well against the opposition fast bowlers, his struggles against spin first came to prominence when he struggled against Mushtaq Ahmed in the 1992 test series against Pakistan and, then again in England's tour of India the following winter.
 In the one-off test against Sri Lanka that followed, he was promoted to open the batting so that he would face less spin bowling, and scored a century, his first test century overseas (all of his other test centuries to that point had come in England).
 Smith's most well-documented problems against spin, like many batsmen of his generation, came against Shane Warne who caused him significant problems in the 1993 Ashes.

-Smith was one of England's most courageous players.
-He was targeted by the West Indies at Antigua in 1989–90 with fast short pitched bowling giving him no room for his favourite shots.
+He was one of England's most courageous players.
+Smith was targeted by the West Indies at Antigua in 1989–90 with fast short pitched bowling giving him no room for his favourite shots.
 During that innings, he was hit on the finger (subsequently diagnosed as broken) and hit flush on the jaw by a bouncer from Courtney Walsh – but neither blow forced him to retire hurt (although he did retire hurt in the second innings of the match).

 Smith was part of England's Cricket World Cup squad in 1992.
 He scored 167 not out for England against Australia in the 1993 Texaco Trophy at Edgbaston, when Australia won by six wickets.
 This was the highest score made by an England batsman in an ODI (until Alex Hales scored 171 against Pakistan in 2016), and was the highest score made by any batsman who finished on the losing side in such a game (until Charles Coventry scored 194 against Bangladesh in a losing cause).

 Although he had mixed fortunes in terms of individual performance in test matches against Australia, the fortunes of his team in those matches varied strikingly little: England did not win any of the 15 test matches in which he appeared against Australia.

 Later career

 Despite this, when Smith was dropped from the England team it was popularly perceived as premature, particularly given his Test batting average of over 43.
 Backing this up is the ICC's historical rankings of Test batsmen, which placed Smith as the 77th greatest batsman in history, and 17th greatest Englishman (ahead of others such as Alec Stewart and Mike Atherton).

-In 1994, before Smith scored 175 in the fifth and final Test against the West Indies, he was accused by the then England coach Keith Fletcher of "having too many fingers in too many pies."
+In 1994, before Smith scored 175 in the fifth and final Test against the West Indies, he was accused by the then England coach Keith Fletcher of "having too many fingers in too many pies".